Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 be forwarded to the new channels.

 Colabti.org will need to be asked to log these channels, so that we can have backlog again.
+Unfortunately, it appears to be too difficult to migrate #perl6 logs, so the same approach that was done when the #perl6-dev channel was created, will need to be followed.
+So searching the logs will need to be done on the old names.

 Further down the road, it would probably be a wise idea to make IRC channel logging one of the infrastructure tasks.

 ## External references